 Tuition fees paid by College from internal funds.
 A scholarship for tuition fees may be available to HDR or coursework students.

 Articulation arrangements enable students to progress from a completed or partially completed qualification to another with admission and/or credit in a defined qualification pathway.
 (AQF Glossary 2013) See also ‘Credit Register’

 Descriptions of the specific qualities, characteristics and aspects of an assessment task that will be considered by a marker in determining the standard at which a student has attained the learning outcomes identified for that task.
 Students must be informed about the assessment criteria before they commence an assessment task.

 A task undertaken by students which requires them to demonstrate one or more of the learning outcomes of a course.

 A member of a College Dean’s office tasked with supporting or advancing work in a particular area of responsibility, for example, Associate Dean (Education), Associate Dean (HDR), Associate Dean (Students).
-This position may carry academic delegations depending on the college, and may also be referred to as Deputy Dean or Director of Education in some colleges.
+This position may carry academic delegations depending on the ANU College, and may also be referred to as Deputy Dean in some ANU Colleges.